HippotecLTD/realworld_jquery_jeditable_charcount/README.md

 We were not happy with any of the [existing charcounters](https://jeditable.elabftw.net/) for JQuqery's textarea.
 They were not built with real-world requirements in mind.

 So we created a real-world charcounter that:
+ - Is hackable.
  - Can count forwards and backwards.
  - Can limit char count (or not, you choose).
  - Supports any HTML tag container.
  - Adds to the textarea the capability of submit on Enter.
- - Display custom char count text (in your own language, even Hebrew)
+ - Display custom char count text (in your own language, even Hebrew).

 ### TL;DR
-Play with it right now: [JSfiddle](http://jsfiddle.net/NRxLP/16/)
+Play with it right now on [JSfiddle](http://jsfiddle.net/NRxLP/16/).

 ### Installation
 Add these lines to your HTML: